VDD: Varied Drone Dataset for Semantic Segmentation

 \section{Abstract}

-Semantic segmentation of drone images is critical to many aerial vision tasks as it provides essential semantic details that can compensate for the lack of depth information from monocular cameras.
-However, maintaining high accuracy of semantic segmentation models for drones requires diverse, large-scale, and high-resolution datasets, which are rare in the field of aerial image processing.
-Existing datasets are typically small and focus primarily on urban scenes, neglecting rural and industrial areas.
-Models trained on such datasets are not sufficiently equipped to handle the variety of inputs seen in drone imagery.
-In the VDD-Varied Drone Dataset, we offer a large-scale and densely labeled dataset comprising 400 high-resolution images that feature carefully chosen scenes, camera angles, and varied light and weather conditions.
-Furthermore, we have adapted existing drone datasets to conform to our annotation standards and integrated them with VDD to create a dataset 1.5 times the size of fine annotation of Cityscapes.
-We have developed a novel DeepLabT model, which combines CNN and Transformer backbones, to provide a reliable baseline for semantic segmentation in drone imagery.
-Our experiments indicate that DeepLabT performs admirably on VDD and other drone datasets.
-We expect that our dataset will generate considerable interest in drone image segmentation and serve as a foundation for other drone vision tasks.
-VDD is freely available on our website at \href{here}{https://vddvdd.com}.
+Semantic segmentation of drone images is critical for various aerial vision tasks as it provides essential semantic details to understand scenes on the ground.
+Ensuring high accuracy of semantic segmentation models for drones requires access to diverse, large-scale, and high-resolution datasets, which are often scarce in the field of aerial image processing.
+While existing datasets typically focus on urban scenes and are relatively small, our Varied Drone Dataset (VDD) addresses these limitations by offering a large-scale, densely labeled collection of 400 high-resolution images spanning 7 classes.
+This dataset features various scenes in urban, industrial, rural, and natural areas, captured from different camera angles and under diverse lighting conditions.
+We also make new annotations to UDD\cite{udd} and UAVid\cite{uavid}, integrating them under VDD annotation standards, to create the Integrated Drone Dataset (IDD).
+We train seven state-of-the-art models on drone datasets as baselines.
+It's expected that our dataset will generate considerable interest in drone image segmentation and serve as a foundation for other drone vision tasks.
+Datasets are publicly available on our website at \href{here}{https://github.com/RussRobin/VDD}.